We will cover the following topics

 The Big Picture

-- Introduction to the course, aims and objectives
+- Introduction to the Private Practice Course aims and objectives

 - The anatomy of a modern private dental practice – 35 years of experience and mistakes to avoid.